 Nominated for a 2012 Los Angeles Theater Award and named one of the “Best Female Cabaret Acts” appearing in Los Angeles by Don Grigware of BroadwayWorld.com, “Dangerous Curves” (Lisa Smith, Margaret Menzies, Karen Michaels) is excited to bring its award-winning cabaret to the Starbright Theatre.
 Known for their spectacular blend of powerhouse vocals and delicious harmonies, this popular trio delivers timeless classics made famous by the Andrews Sisters and Judy Garland, as well as many of the Billboard hits and Broadway melodies you’ve come to know and love, all presented in beautiful, three-part CURVY style.

 Sunday, October 5, 2 p.m.

-Returning to the Starbright Theatre, Mama’s Wranglers, The Jackson Family Band and Cloggers of Las Vegas are singing and dancing to the delight of their appreciative fans.
-Those fans will remember this amazing family of talented musicians formerly known as the Kid Fiddlers.
+Returning to the Starbright Theatre, Mama’s Wranglers, The Jackson Family Band and Cloggers of Las Vegas, are singing and dancing to the delight of their appreciative fans.
+Fans will remember this amazing family of talented musicians formerly known as the Kid Fiddlers.
 They are one of the most sought-after acts and have performed in 49 states, Canada and Europe.
-This amazing troupe not only plays a mean fiddle, but they have learned to play many other instruments, sing old-time western music with blended harmonies that only siblings can achieve, and clog dance up a storm.
-America’s little yodeling sweetheart, 12-year old Skyler, is guaranteed to bring down the house!
+These amazing children not only play a mean fiddle, but have learned to play many other instruments as well.
+They sing old-time western music with blended harmonies that only siblings can achieve, and they clog and dance up a storm.
+America’s little yodeling sweetheart, 12-year old Skyler, is guaranteed to bring down the house.
+Don’t miss this fun and talented group for an afternoon of family entertainment.
 A portion of the proceeds benefits the Gateway Arts Foundation scholarship fund for advanced private music studies for outstanding Las Vegas students.